flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 That being said, when it comes to designing a cartridge, there are many ways to electrically connect the address pins between the ROM and CPU, each utilising bank switching in a different way.

-There are two fundamental models that enables accessing up to **4 MB of ROM** and **64 KB of SRAM** [@games-memory], and they work as follows:
+There are two fundamental models that enable accessing up to **4 MB of ROM** and **64 KB of SRAM** [@games-memory], and they work as follows:

 - With the **LoROM Model**, ROM Data is arranged in 32 KB chunks with 128 banks available to choose from [@games-bazzinotti].
 SRAM, though fitting within two banks, is accessible across 15 banks, where ROM data is also present.
   - This setup requires frequent bank switching during execution.
-On the other side, half of the banks are also mapped to WRAM, meaning ROM, SRAM, and WRAM can be accessed without switching banks.
+On the other hand, half of the banks are also mapped to WRAM, meaning ROM, SRAM, and WRAM can be accessed without switching banks.
 - With the **HiROM Model**, ROM space is structured into full banks, meaning data is stored in 64 KB chunks across 64 banks.
 This configuration reduces the need for bank switching, but at the cost of not being able to read ROM, WRAM and SRAM within the same bank.

 In both cases, a significant portion of ROM space is mirrored across the leftover area of the CPU's address space.
 However, here's the interesting part: one half of the space operates at ~2.68 MHz while the other can reach **3.58 MHz** - but only if the ROM chip supports the higher speed and the CPU's `FastROM` flag is enabled [@games-registers].